 A petty crook, Ricky (Tim deZarn), hoping to get a reduced sentence, relates witnessing a young man washing blood out of his car the night a teen track runner was murdered.
 The young athlete, Paige Pratt (Summer Glau), was found shot, and her boyfriend Al Clarkson (Doug Kruse) was originally imprisoned for the crime.

-After two years in a coma, a mother awakes in the hospital.
-Unfortunately, Rosie hardly remembers the night she and her little daughter were thrown out of a window, killing the girl and injuring herself severely.
-She only recalls that her daughter Toya was wearing a butterfly costume ...
+After two years in a coma, a mother wakes in the hospital.
+Rosie hardly remembers the night she and her daughter were thrown out of a window, killing her daughter.
+Lily and Scotty look into the case and find a whole nest of bad secrets.

 The team is searching for as suspected serial killer.
 The murders started with a young man who was hitchhiking home from the casino after winning $3000.
 They have little to go on other than a boot print.